jacobmcollier/arduino-proffieboard/README.md

 ## Credits

-This core is based on the [Arduino STM32L4 Core](https://github.com/GrumpyOldPizza/arduino-STM32L4)
+This core is based on the [Arduino STM32L4 Core](https://github.com/GrumpyOldPizza/arduino-STM32L4).
+For now, the boards from the original core are still supported by this core.